-There are actually two different ways for you to lose your driving priveleges after a DUI arrest.
+There are actually two different ways for you to lose your driving privileges after a DUI arrest in Virginia.

 Driving Under the Influence (DUI) in Virginia